danny-sg/ssdt-code-analysis-rules/README.md

 - `ViewName`
 - `VIEW_NAME`

-**SG.003 - Stored Procedures should be prefixed with uSp then CamelCase**
+**SG.003 - Stored Procedures should be prefixed with uSp then PascalCase**

-**SG.004 - Functions should be prefixed with uFn then CamelCase**
+**SG.004 - Functions should be prefixed with uFn then PascalCase**